Lav15/lavjain.github.io/portfolio/operations.md

 Result:
 The system effectively curbed operational leakage by identifying and correcting fraudulent or inaccurate time registrations.
 By providing visibility into these discrepancies, the company realized tangible cost savings and improved the integrity of its operational and payroll data.

-### 7. Fleet Operational Performance & Maintenance Framework | Industrial/Logistics
+### 7. Fleet Operational Performance & Maintenance Framework | Industrial & Logistics | Belgium

 **Context:**
 The company operated a global fleet but lacked a consistent way to measure performance across different regions.
 Management had no standardized metrics to identify operational bottlenecks—such as equipment outages, idle resources, or maintenance gaps—which hindered fleet-wide efficiency.